AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 Try AI Applyd Free

 Score your resume against any job, fix the gaps, then let AI Applyd apply for you.
-Free tier with 100K tokens.
+Free tier with 10K starter tokens.
 No credit card required.

 Start free on aiapplyd.com and see the ATS score on your next application before you hit submit.